narasimha-sp/tkinter/README.md

 # tkinter
-Desktop Application development using Python Tkinter
+Desktop Application development using Python Tkinter and sqllite